Hauran Druze Rebellion: Aftermath

 Following the collapse of the Druze revolt, al-Farouqi launched a campaign to disarm the Druze population - some 10,000 rifles were collected.
 Al-Farouqi also performed a census of the Hauran area, ordering 200,000 cards from Istanbul for the purpose.
 Taxes were collected and arrears in cattle extracted when taxation was not available.
 Furthermore, one thousand Druze were conscripted into the Ottoman army and scattered throughout the empire.
 The Druze campaign of 1910 became a starting point to cancel a "policy of exceptions" in Ottoman Syria, later implementing similar measures in Jabal Ajlun, as well as during the Karak revolt in Transjordan.

 During the First World War, the Ottomans left Jabal al-Druze in peace as they feared rebellion.
 Sultan al-Atrash, son of Zuqan al-Atrash, was then able to get in touch with Pan-Arab movements and especially with the Arab Revolt in Hijaz.
 When Arab forces reached Aqaba, he sent a thousand men to join the revolt.
 He joined them himself with another 300 men, when they reached Bosra.
-His forces were the first to enter Damascus and raise the Arab flag on the government house on September 29, 1918.

 Sultan al-Atrash was in good relations with the Hashemite Emir Faisal, leader of the Arab forces in the revolt.
 Sultan was awarded the title of Emir and the rank of a General in the Syrian army, the equivalent of the title of Pasha.

 In 1920, al-Atrash family was supporting the short-living Arab Kingdom of Syria, which was re-occupied by France after the Battle of Maysalun on July 24, 1920.
 Sultan al-Atrash was gathering his men to fight the French, but the quick succession of events cut his efforts short, as French forces entered Damascus and the country was divided into five states, State of Souaida (later Jabal al-Druze state) being one of them.
 Sultan al-Atrash would later become the rebel commander of the Druze War against the French Mandate between 1925 and 1927, and would remain a prominent figure in Syrian politics, despite the utter defeat of the Druze War.